jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You may apply to dozens of internships before landing an interview.
 That’s normal.
 Do not interpret silence as failure.
+Keep a simple tracking spreadsheet.
+Treat it like a pipeline.
+Do not emotionally attach to any single application.
 Companies receive hundreds of applications for a handful of spots.

 ## Attend Career Fairs